On cohomological obstructions to the existence of log symplectic structures

 \begin{remark*}\rm Observe that for $Z\neq\emptyset$ the proof of the theorem uses only the compactness of $Z$ and not that of $M$. \end{remark*}

-\textbf{Acknowledgments.} We would like to thank M. Crainic for useful discussions.
+\textbf{Acknowledgements.} We would like to thank M. Crainic for useful discussions.
 The first author was supported by the ERC Starting Grant no. 279729 and the second by the NWO VIDI project ``Poisson Topology'' no. 639.032.712.